hokoo/templater/README.md

 </div>
 ```

 In fact, it does not matter what order you describe the tags.
-The next template is identical for the previous one functionally.
+The next template is identical to the previous one functionally.

 ```php
 $html = <<<TEMPLATE